Skip to main content

 Commercial Water Management

-The distinct seasons we experience in the Mid-South and the types of soil we have in most locations mean the moisture content in the earth around commercial buildings is highly variable throughout the year.
+The seasons we experience in the Mid-South and the types of soil we have means the moisture content in the earth around commercial buildings is highly variable throughout the year.
 Most of the foundation damage and failures we see are caused, at least in part, by the moisture content of the soil on the building lot.
 At American Standard Foundation Repair, we recommend and help develop appropriate water management plans for the properties we inspect and work on to avoid future foundation instability and damage.

 Excess moisture places undue stress on foundations, support walls, and basements, as wet soil is much heavier than properly drained subsurfaces.
 In addition to excess weight loads, water causes cracking and premature decay as it is pulled by gravity and pressure to penetrate construction materials in microscopic fissures.